 Withdraw money in your home country

 If you’re traveling to a cash-dependent country, it’s best not to rely on ATMs to retrieve cash.
-You may run into many problems, such as not being able to find an ATM and getting hit with unexpected ATM fees.
+Finding an ATM may not be so easy, and you could get hit with high, unexpected ATM fees.
 If you travel often, look into a credit card that waives foreign transaction fees for easier spending.

-Consider taking out cash in your home country before going on your trip.
-It’s a good idea to stock up on small bills: If you’re traveling to a cash-dependent country, vendors may not always have change for large bills.
+Also, consider taking out cash in your home country before going on your trip.
+And stock up on small bills: If you’re traveling to a cash-dependent country, vendors may not always have change for large bills.

 If you’ll get cash while traveling, know where (and where not to) go

-Depending on how long you’ll stay abroad, you may need more cash than you feel comfortable carrying.
+Depending on how long you plan to stay abroad, you may need more cash than you’re comfortable carrying.
 If so, do a bit of research beforehand so you’ll know where to get cash.

-Check if your bank has branches or international partners abroad that can waive cash withdrawal fees.
+Check if your bank supports branches or international partners abroad that waive cash withdrawal fees.
 Also consider looking into international money transfer services for pickup at your destination.

-Traveler’s checks can be a convenient option for getting cash overseas.
-However, you may have trouble cashing them in if you’re going to a remote or developing countries.
+Traveler’s checks can be convenient for getting cash overseas.
+But you may have trouble cashing them in remote or developing countries.
 And some retailers and restaurants charge a fee for cashing them.

-Further, it may not be easy to get traveler’s checks in the first place: Many banks have stopped issuing them.
-If you do get them, you could incur heavy fees to cash them.
+Also, it may not be easy to get traveler’s checks in the first place: Many banks have stopped issuing them.

 Consider travel insurance